alexnathanson/ConfirmationBias_BrowserExtension_FireFox/README.md

 Collaborators welcome.

 ## Methodology
 The vector assigned to each media source is deeply subjective.
 The trust variation isn't a measure of trustworthyness or truthfullness, rather it is a relational value.
-Someone who trusts The Indypendent will not trust Breitbart or vice versa, and the value I've assigned to them is meant to describe this gap.
+Someone who trusts The Indypendent will not trust Breitbart or vice versa, and the value I've assigned to them is meant to describe this relationship.

 ## Instructions for installing the Confirmation Bias demo Firefox extension
 1) Download and install Firefox www.mozilla.org